ayechanst/website2/content/project-landing-page.md

 # [House DAO](../portfolio/house-dao)

-Still being prototyped, this is a DAO that manages chores among a shared living space
+Still being prototyped, this is a DAO that manages tasks among a shared living space

 ---